Prince William And Kate Middleton Share Prince George’s Official 5th Birthday Photo, And It’s Adorable

 “The Duke and Duchess of Cambridge are very pleased to share a new photograph of Prince George to mark His Royal Highness’s fifth birthday tomorrow,” read Kensington Palace’s caption for George’s birthday photo.

 With Prince George and his sister, Princess Charlotte, frequently making headlines for their cute antics at official events, recent reports have suggested that his parents are keeping things hush-hush when it comes to George’s royal duties.
-As reported by the Inquisitr earlier today, Prince William and Kate Middleton believe there’s a “time and a place” to let George know about these important duties, and that it’s best to allow him to enjoy his childhood without the pressure he could face if thrust into a key role in the royal family at a very young age.
+As reported by the Inquisitr earlier today, Prince William and Kate Middleton believe there’s “a time and a place” to let George know about these important duties, and that it’s best to allow him to enjoy his childhood without the pressure he could face if thrust into a key role in the royal family at a very young age.

 Although it’s likely inevitable that the almost 5-year-old prince will know about his position as third in line to the throne at some point in the near future, Prince George will, at least, have his fair share of birthday photos to remind him of his carefree childhood.
 As recapped by People, this tradition started when George and his parents were photographed at London’s Natural History Museum for his first birthday in 2014, and continued every year since then, with George posing in his first solo photo in 2016 after posing with one or both parents for his first two birthdays.